tutorial

 Furthermore, it wasn’t feasible to simply import the rosbag writer into my existing C++ build.
 Getting ROS working with my C++ build would likely have been a nightmare, given my desire to both cross-compile and run Raspbian for the Raspberry Pi (instead of Ubuntu).

 In my first foray into logging and visualization, I used a custom binary format to log video frames and CSV lines to log sensor data, PID control outputs, and all other data.
-I then wrote a Python script, leveraging Python’s dependency management and standalone rosbag writer, to export ROS 2 files that could then be read by Foxglove Studio.
+I then wrote a Python script, leveraging Python’s dependency management and standalone rosbag writer, to export ROS 2 files that could then be read by Foxglove.

 This scheme quickly fell apart.
 Schema evolution for logged messages and topics was manual, tedious, and error-prone.
 Older log files quickly became unreadable.
 The additional Python conversion step also made things more complicated and annoying.

 However, there still remained a few pain points.
 With this direction, I was maintaining a significant amount of code – the rosbag2 writer and especially reader – that didn’t add much core value to my autonomous car.
 Since FastCDR’s IDL is not widely adopted, I had to write my own definitions for the standard ROS 2 messages I wanted to publish.
-Foxglove Studio also could not support custom ROS 2 messages, due to an inherent ROS 2 design decision.
+Foxglove also could not support custom ROS 2 messages, due to an inherent ROS 2 design decision.
 Finally, there was no easy way to do compression, which inevitably led to unwieldy data logs and longer data offloading times.

 Using MCAP with Protobuf messages